-The largest variances on the expenditure side took place in instructional salaries and wages, fixed charges and community services.
+The largest variances on the expenditure side took place in instructional salaries and wages, special education and fixed charges.
 Spending for instructional salaries and wages increased as a result of negotiated changes to the salary schedules as well as new positions that were added to the budget.
-The decrease in fixed charges is due to decreased OPEB expense in the current year related to GASB 75 requirements.
-The decrease in community services is a result of teaching positions which were reclassified to salaries and wages.
+The increase in special education is due to a combination of salary increases as well as a Students with Disabilities Grant that was part of The Blueprint for Maryland's Future legislation.
+The increase in fixed charges is due to the additional benefit costs associated with new positions and salary increases as well as increases in health insurance premiums, retirement costs and unemployment costs.